MA-INF 4332: LARGE LANGUAGE MODELS (Seminar)

 • Course Materials: will be uploaded every week on eCampus.

 • Contact: Students should ask all course-related questions in our forum discussion on eCampus.
-For external inquiries, emergencies, or personal matters, you can contact Prof. Flek, Dr. Florian Mai, or Vahid.
+For external inquiries, emergencies, or personal matters, you can contact Prof. Flek, Dr. Florian Mai.

 • Office Hours: Please reach out to us first via mail to arrange any in-person meeting.